 Restoration Of The Palace

 Following the overthrow of the monarchy, Iolani Palace became the government headquarters for the Provisional Government.
-Following the overthrow, many of the palace’s original furnishings were sold at public auction and personal belongings were returned to the royal family.
-In the decades that followed, it was also served as the government capitol building for the Republic, Territory, and eventually, State of Hawaii.
+Following the death of Kalakaua and later the overthrow, many of the palace’s original furnishings were sold at public auction and personal belongings were returned to the royal family.
+In the decades that followed, the Palace served as the government capitol building for the Republic, Territory, and eventually, the State of Hawaii.

 Government offices vacated the Palace in 1969 and moved to the current State Capitol building.
 After nearly 80 years as a government building, the once regal palace was in need renovations to restore it back to its once regal glory.